 NTSE 2019-20 Exam Notification

 NTSE stands for National Talent Search Examination.
-It is a National level scholarship program which is conducted by NCERT (National Council of Educational Research and Training).
+NTSE is two stages programs known as NTSE Stage 1 and NTSE Stage 2.
+NTSE Stage 1 is a state level exam which is conducted by the respective states.
+NTSE Stage 2 is a National level exam which is conducted by NCERT (National Council of Educational Research and Training).

 NTSE scholarship program is to identify the talent of students of Class X of CBSE board or any recognizing board of educational.
 It is the one of the most prestigious exams in India.

-So those students of class X appearing in board exam in February/March 2019 who want to appear in NTSE 2018 scholarship program can apply.
+So those students of class X appearing in board exam in February/March 2020 are eligible to appear in NTSE 2019-20 scholarship program.